MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0015.md

 ---
 title: "AppSourceCop Rule AS0015"
-description: "The "TranslationFile" flag must be added to the "features" array in the app.json file." ms.author: solsen ms.custom: na ms.date: 07/13/2021
+description: "The \"TranslationFile\" flag must be added to the \"features\" array in the app.json file." ms.author: solsen ms.custom: na ms.date: 07/13/2021